PACO-CPU/minimal-mistakes/_docs/004 - results.md

 The approximate result image is noticeably different from the precise version, but noise would certainly be filtered out.

 (insert original image, precise image, approximate image)

+(insert figure: LUT HW schematic)

+Since the number of possible input combinations is 2^(3\*3)=512 and the hardware Lookup Table has less entries, entries that contain the same output results must be combined.
+The LUT compiler does this for arithmetical functions with one parameter, in this case it was done manually.
+The AND-plane can now recognize input patterns and the OR-plane generates addresses for the memory containing the results.

+In effect, instead of

+* a multiplication and an addition for each pixel in the Gauss filter neighborhood,
+* and a division at the end,

+for each pixel two lookup instructions are executed.
+A lookup instruction takes only one cycle in the execution stage of the pipeline.

+### Example: Accelerate Gamma Correction with Lookup Table

+Our other example application, Gamma correction, was accelerated by a more modest 38%.
+(Details) **TODO insert link to Gamma eval**